Health & Safety

 - Be aware of your surroundings!
 If you see a Mosh Pit forming near where you’re standing and are uncomfortable being in the proximity of such activities, find an alternate location from which to enjoy the performance!

-- Crowd surfing occurs where a patron is lifted up onto the hands of other patrons, who then pass the surfer along the top of the crowd.
-Surfing can take place anywhere in a general admission crowd.
+- Crowd surfing occurs where a fan is lifted up onto the hands of other fans, who then pass the surfer along the top of the crowd.
+Crowd surfing can take place anywhere in a General Admission crowd.

 - Crowd surfing most commonly (but not always) occurs in the areas directly in front of the stages.